 I had already selected the larger board as shown by its green color in the above picture.
 Once activated like this you can now grab it with the mouse and move it to one side so that you can see both designs.
 You can see in the lower left corner of the activated board some colored arrows and arcs.
 By grabbing and dragging these “Workspace Gizmos” you can control the orientation of the selected board.

 I manipulated both boards so that they were angled into each other.
 They are also positioned so that their connectors are facing each other.
 You can see the final position of the boards in the picture below.

-Viewing both boards in 3D using Altium ’s multi-board project
+Viewing both boards in 3D using Altium Designer’s multi-board project

-There are many other things that you can do with the multi-board assembly functionality in Altium .
+There are many other things that you can do with the multi-board assembly functionality in Altium Designer.
 You can make connectivity changes and update those changes.
 You can also import 3D mechanical data so that you can see your boards as well as mechanical features such as cases and enclosures all within the multi-board assembly.
-We’ve only scratched the surface here to give you this basic overview of multi-board designing.
+We’ve only scratched the surface here to give you this basic overview of multi-circuit board design.

-Would you like to find out more about how Altium can help save you time and money with its multi-board design capabilities?
-Talk to an expert at Altium.
+Would you like to find out more about how Altium Designer can help save you time and money with its multi-board system design capabilities?
+Talk to an expert at Altium Designer.